oluwatunmiisheii/juice/README.md

   You can follow the instructions for installation outlined on the website.

-- **ReactJS**
+- **NextJS**
-  <br> This is the javascript frontend framework utilized in building the Frontend application.
-There is no need to install ReactJS independently on your system because it is a project dependency which will be installed once you install the Portal project packages.
+  <br> This is the ReactJS frontend framework utilized.
+There is no need to install NextJS independently on your system because it is a project dependency which will be installed once you install the project packages.

 ## Getting started